Review of the QCD sum rules for exotic states: Theoretical foundations

-In 2017, Maiani, Polosa and Riquer introduced the hypothesis that diquarks and antidiquarks in tetraquarks are separated by a potential barrier to answer long standing questions challenging the diquark-antidiquark model of exotic resonances \cite{Maiani-barrier-PLB-2018}.
+In 2017, Maiani, Polosa and Riquer introduced a hypothesis that the diquarks and antidiquarks in tetraquarks are separated by a potential barrier to answer the long standing questions challenging the diquark-antidiquark model of exotic resonances \cite{Maiani-barrier-PLB-2018}.